legoraystudios/MANAMovieStudios-Core/README.md

 2. Extract all the files on the folder if there's on a `.zip` file.

-3. Import the `database.db` file on your MySQL or MariaDB database.
+3. Import the `database.sql` file on your MySQL or MariaDB database.

 4. Open the `application.properties` file on the project and replace `allowed.origins` with your actual FrontEnd URL.